 Do I need a Helmet? ^

 Yes, you need a helmet.
 The club does have a few loaner helmets that are available.
-All helmets meeting the current or two immediately preceding Snell Foundation standards (SA, K, or M) or SFI standards 31.1A, 21.2A, 41.1A, or 41.2A are acceptable.
 Look inside the helmet for a sticker.
 It will have a Snell Sticker with a year date or certification.
+Use the link/chart above to see if your helmet is current.

 How old do I need to be to compete? ^